-- 1. All requirements for the Bachelor of Environmental Engineering - 2.
-All generic University requirements for the Honors Degree (see page 27).
-Graduate courses approved for this purpose by the department may be counted as Honors courses. - 3.
-The Honors Thesis must be within the disciplines of Civil and Environmental Engineering and successfully presented orally in front of a committe approved by the department Undergraduate Committee.
+- 1. All requirements for the Bachelor of Environmental Engineering - All generic University requirements for the Honors Degree (see p.
+30).
+Graduate courses approved for this purpose by the department may be counted as Honors courses. - The Honors Thesis must be within the disciplines of Civil and Environmental Engineering and successfully presented orally in front of a committee approved by the department Undergraduate Committee.